viraj2712/plugin-api.go.cd/source/includes/analytics/_023_get_analytics.md

 Analytics is currently supported on the pipeline dashboard and the analytics dashboard.
 On a request to render analytics, GoCD sends a message to the plugin to fetch analytics.
 The plugin is expected to respond with a JSON which contains a path to an HTML which would render the analytics and the relevant data for rendering the analytics.

 The `view_path` should refer to the HTML which should be part of the [static assets](#get-static-assets) returned by the plugin.
 GoCD, on receiving the response, will load the HTML specified in the `view_path` in an iframe and pass the relevant `data`.
 The HTML is responsible for building the visualization using the provided data.
-See the [Javascript Messages](#javascript-messages) section below for more information.
+See the [Analytics JS API](#analytics-js-api) section below for more information.

 <p class='request-name-heading'>Request name</p>